BYugandhar/ReactLearning/README.md

 10)moudles (just goto terminal "npm install " this cmd will geneate all req moudles again) 11)We can get React into our code one way using CDN links , but its not good way , another way we can use "npm" ( cmd is "npm install react") for react-dom(cmd "npm install react-dom")
-11)"npx parcel index.html" This command "npx" means excecute "parcel" is bunddler means prepare the final excutable "index.html" is source this index.html will have which js file to redirect  ,this parcel is one best bundler ,Parcel has follwing features
+11)"npx parcel index.html" This command "npx" means excecute "parcel" is bunddler means prepare the final excutable "index.html" is source this index.html will have which js file to redirect,this parcel is one best bundler ,Parcel has follwing features
         ->